 Been eating here since Kisaku opened.
 LOVE IT. sit at the bars ask Nakano for recomendations.
 The kobachi is always a treat, excellent agadashi tofu, Greenlake roll, Wallaingford roll and Devil's Vegtable roll are all favorites of mine.
 Try the sesame passionfruit dessert . great service fresh food. always a pleasure!

 Kisaku has a very lively ambience and a great selection of daily specials.
 Specifically, their oyster on a half-shell with ponzu sauce is very delicious.
 If you are away from the sushi bar, you should ask the server for their fresh sushi specials.
-They have very nice looking and tasty appetizers, plus home made desserts like shiso/grapefruit sorbet, sweet potato cake, etc.

 It's a cozy neighborhood sushi restaurant with a wonderful ambience, esp. for dinner.
 Very fresh fish and there was a great variety.
 You must get the oysters on a half shell for an appetizer.
 Not too pricey.
 It's the highest rated Japanese restaurant by the Seattle Times for good reason.